 The front suspension tower is also cast in one piece, replacing the three-part steel assembly used on the W204 C-class.
 The cast suspension mounts are bonded, riveted and screwed to the adjacent steel pressings with the layer of glue acting as a barrier to prevent the corrosion that would normally occur between steel and aluminium.

 Overall, the body-in-white is 70kg lighter than that of the current C-class, mainly because the new structure is '24 per cent aluminium by weight'.

-Mercedes safety engineers told Autocar that the new C-class architecture – which is not related to the new S-class structure or that of the upcoming new-generation E-class – was designed to excel in the world’s most demanding crash tests.
+Mercedes safety engineers told Autocar that the new C-class architecture – which is not related to the new S-class structure or that of the upcoming new-generation Mercedes-Benz E-Class – was designed to excel in the world’s most demanding crash tests.